 We are proud to partner as a fiscal sponsor for amazing projects!

-The Chimaera Project provides a fiscal sponsor opportunity to a limited number of qualified non-commercial projects with filmmakers identifying as female in key creative roles.
+The Chimaera Project provides a fiscal sponsor opportunity to a limited number of qualified non-commercial projects with female filmmakers and visionary creatives.
 A fiscal sponsor partnership allows you, on behalf of your project, to seek grants, hold fundraisers & solicit tax-deductible gifts.

 2019 Fiscal Partners

 F-Word: The Little Big Film That Could by Heidi Schnappauf

 Mike Gallagher is just an average, All-American guy.
 Engaged to the love of his life and teaching middle school English, his life is as happy as can be.
 Mike has everything going for him, but he could lose it all when his secret is exposed.
 What starts out as just another Sunday matinee performance at his local theatre sets his world spinning.
 When a picture of Mike gets plastered all over the school, he quickly learns that not all of the parents at Woodward West Middle School appreciate his talent for dressing up in women’s clothes.
 Now, with his job on the line, Mike learns his fiancé is going to have a baby, and of all of the F-words he’s been called, “father” is the one that scares him most.
 “F-Word” is a story about love, acceptance, understanding and support.
 Accepting that everyone is different — whether we like it or not, understanding that we don’t have to understand why, and loving and supporting the people we care about most with all the quirks that make them special and unique.
 “F-Word” helps us find and celebrate the extraordinary in everyone, including ourselves.
 Find your inner sparkle with “F-Word” and Mike, an average, All-American guy — who likes to sing and strut in heels.
 Support this project through their Kickstarter campaign here!